Pnau

-Apart from being a member of Pnau, Nick Littlemore also appears as one half of the project Empire of the Sun, which has had multiple chart-topping singles.
+Apart from being a member of Pnau, Nick Littlemore also appears as one half of the project Empire of the Sun.
 In November 2016, the new line-up released "Chameleon", the first single from their album Changa.

 Biography

 1990s: Beginnings

-Pnau formed in Sydney, New South Wales by Nick Littlemore and Peter Mayes.
-The two met at secondary school at the age of 12 years old and began performing together in the mid-1990s, initially playing acid, house music, and trance music.
+Pnau formed in Sydney, New South Wales by Littlemore and Mayes.
+The two met at secondary school at the age of 12 and began performing together in the mid-1990s, initially playing acid, house music, and trance music.
 Littlemore recalled meeting Mayes when he was 10; "He tripped me over.
 We hated each other for a couple years and then we started sneaking out and going to raves when we were about 13 and we formed a bond over intense music."
 Littlemore and Mayes created their first album when they were in their mid-teens.
 "It was called Fractal Geometric Spaces Made of Light," Littlemore remembers, "Which is probably why it was never picked up."

 The duo's first commercially available tracks were a pair of nine-minute tracks, "Frisk" and "Anthropophagi", that led off doof@cybersonic.aust.com – an underground acid trance compilation album distributed by cult electronic label Creative Vibes in 1996.
 Pnau would then feature on another Creative Vibes project, 1998's compilation record Evolutionary Vibes III: The Evolution Will Not Be Televised, with the song "Discone".

 1999–2002: Sambanova

-In July 1999, Pnau officially released their debut album Sambanova under the independent label Peking Duck.
+In July 1999, Pnau released their debut album Sambanova under the independent label Peking Duck.
 It was recorded in a bedroom studio and they state they only expected it to sell "a few thousand copies".
 The album was pulled from record stores for using uncleared samples, but re-released in June 2000 and peaked inside the ARIA top 40.
 In October 2000, at the ARIA Music Awards of 2000, the album won Best Dance Release.
 In a 2003 interview with The Age, Mayes said that they had no understanding of sample clearances due to their naïveté in the music business.
 Mayes claimed that the album's recall did seriously affect their commercial sales.
-Littlemore later contested "They screwed us over for $300,000.
+Littlemore later contested, "They screwed us over for $300,000.
 Warners didn't; another third party did.
 But that happens.
 We're still here, we're still doing it."

 Pnau went on to make many live appearances at music festivals like Big Day Out in 2001 and Homebake in 2002.
 During this time, they garnered a reputation for their lively performances.